joausaga/reportbytwitter/README.md

 Improving democracy is probably one of today’s most challenging public concern.
 Motivated by the [Open Government](https://petitions.whitehouse.gov) efforts of the Obama’s administration, an increasing number of governments, public institutions, politicians and civic organizations have started making significant efforts toward more inclusive, transparent and participatory administrations.
-In this sense, technology is playing a crucial role as a facilitator of the ever-growing initiatives that seek to involve citizens in public consultations and decision-making processes oriented to address public interest issues, such as law reforms and innovations in the public sector.
+In this sense, technology has been playing a crucial role as a facilitator of the ever-growing initiatives that seek to involve citizens in public consultations and decision-making processes oriented to address public interest issues, such as law reforms and innovations in the public sector.